fi3ework/hexo-theme-archer/docs/README-en.md

   friendC:
 # about
 about:
+  # enable about page
   enable: true
+  # about heade image
   image:

 # ========== Site ========== #
-# title of the site (each article will be followed by this filed to help SEO)
+# title of the site (each article will be followed by this value to help SEO)
 SEO_title:
 # main title (title in site banner)
 main_title: